-With Google Domains, you also gain the protection of the latest security.
+With WordPress.com, you also gain the protection of the latest security.
 Use two-factor authentication to prevent someone transferring your domain name out from under you.

 One big pro is that GoDaddy is a well-known registrar in the industry.
 They often offer discounts to new clients, making the first year very attractive.
 If you’re on a shoestring budget, you may even be able to register for a few dollars.
+It takes a few steps, but you can always transfer out later.
 Other benefits include:

 - GoDaddy makes it easy to use their all-in-one service in that you can register and take out web hosting all fairly seamlessly.